thisbythem/statamic-basetheme/README.md

 ## Setup
 Download and drop this into your \_themes directory.
 You'll need to rename this folder to your theme name.
-You'll also need to rename `sass/sitename.sass` to your theme name.
+You'll also need to rename the following items:

+* `sass/sitename.sass`
+* `js/sitename.js`
+* `sass/base/_variables.sass`: $themePath variabe

-We use our [statamic-js](https://github.com/thisbythem/statamic-js) repo for our scripts.
+We stuff our [site-behaviors](https://github.com/thisbythem/site-behaviors) repo into the js directory for all that fancy js stuff.
 You'll either need to download that repo and put that in the js directory, or add it as a submodule if you wish to stay up-to-date with all that goodness.